Ciela-Institute/caustics/paper.md

 modify to suit their particular analysis task.
 Thus, we achieve flexability both by allowing many analysis paradigms, and by facilitating the easy development of such paradigms.

+# Machine Learning

+One of the core purposes of developing `caustics` has been the acceleration of the application of machine learning to strong gravitational lensing.
+THis is accomplished through two avenues.
+First, as demonstrated in
+\autoref{fig:runtime}, `caustics` is well suited to generate large samples of simulated mock lensing images.
+By leveraging GPUs it can generate orders of magnitude more lenses in the same amount of time.
+Since many machine learning algorithms are "data hungry", this translates to better performance with more exmaples to learn from.
+Second, as a differentiable lensing simulator, `caustics` can be integrated directly into machine learning workflows.
+This could mean using `caustics` as part of a loss function.
+Alternatively, it could be through a statistical paradigm like diffusion modelling.
+It has already been shown that differentiable lensing simulators, coupled with machine learning and diffusion modelling, can massively improve source reconstruction in strong gravitational lenses [@Adam2022].

 # Conclusions